TechOffice/TechOffice-Example/010-Java/900-Others/010-Office/110-Docx4j/README.md

 	* Example of extracting content from Microsoft Word files (docx) by Docx4J
 * TemplateEngineExample
 	* Example of using Docx4J as Template Engine for Microsoft Word documents.
+* XhtmlExample
+	* Exxaple of converting Docx file into XHTML file